jwatts777/jwatts777/README.md

 Welcome to my Github.

+*Standard Disclaimer*
+I am not the type of person to chase large numbers of commits, or other "mainstream" statistics.
+If you take a glance at some of my commits on personal projects, you may notice that my pushes are unusually large.
+This is largely due to the robust testing that Vercel allows me, and I make use of it constantly.

-Please be aware that most of my projects are private/in-progress.
+##Please be aware that most of my projects are private/in-progress.
 For what is available, I hope you enjoy making use of it!

 <!--
 **jwatts777/jwatts777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.